simoncarriere/boilerplates/README.md

 # Boilerplates

-A collection of boilerplates built with Next13, Firebase9 & Tailwind.
+A collection of boilerplates built with Next13, Firebase 9 & Tailwind.
 Boilerplates with unique use cases may use external services/third party apps which will be specified in the title or description of the individual boilerplate.

 ### Disclaimers